anujnm/for2please/dev/wp-content/plugins/wp-stripe/readme.txt

 = Stripe Limitations =

-Stripe is currently only available to users accepting payments in the US (i.e. in order to receive money, you must reside in the US), however the payee or cardholder can be anywhere in the world.
+Stripe is available in a number of countries, [check here](https://stripe.com/global) to see if your country is supported.

 = Updates =

-Follow me for updates at [@noeltock](http://www.twitter.com/noeltock)
+Follow us for updates at [@humanmadeltd](http://www.twitter.com/humanmadeltd)

 == Installation ==